Beijing Olympics: What can a diplomatic boycott achieve? | DW | 06.12.2021

 "The EU has made sports diplomacy a priority and has developed it into a targeted instrument, but has not yet really worked with it or only to a very limited extent," he says.

-The discussion about rainbow lighting during football's European Championships earlier this year showed how intensively human rights are now on the sports agenda, he said.
+The outcry when UEFA blocked plans for rainbow lighting for LGBTQ rights in protest at planned legislation in Hungary during football's European Championships earlier this year showed how intensively human rights are now on the sports agenda, he said.

+"The relationship between sport and politics is currently being reset, renegotiated," saysok will update

 A diplomatic boycott of the Beijing Winter Games could provide the first clues.